 Eric has also completed trailers, featurettes, and shorts for A24, Entertainment One, ESPN, the National Film Board of Canada, and Sundance TV (among others).
 His personal projects have screened at multiple film festivals, including The Dam Short Film Festival and the Seattle True Independent Film Festival.

-Eric holds an M.A. and B.A. in Cinema Studies from New York University and SUNY Purchase, respectively, and is completing his Ph.D. in Visual Studies at the University of California, Irvine.
-His current research analyzes the shifting state of digital cinema through the lenses of media archaeology and media policy and law.
+Eric holds an M.A. and B.A. in cinema studies from New York University and SUNY Purchase, respectively, and a Ph.D. in visual studies from the University of California, Irvine.
+His current research analyzes the shifting state of digital cinema through the lenses of media archaeology, media ecology, and media policy and law.
 His research has appeared in The Journal of Popular Culture, Flow, The Routledge Handbook of Remix Studies, and In Media Res.

 - CDM 2700 Film and New Media Production

 - CDM 2800 Exploring the Documentary Form

 - CDM 3450W Mass Communication

 - CDM 3950 Advanced Film and New Media Production